-Etihad Museum $75 – Limited to 40 participants click for more info »
+Etihad Museum (SOLD OUT) $75 – Limited to 40 participants click for more info »

 Burj Khalifa (SOLD OUT) $75 – Limited to 40 participants click for more info »

 Dubai Tram Operations Center $75 – Limited to 30 participants click for more info »